jon-strabala/easy-webrag-langchain-demo/README.md

   export WEB_LOGIN_PASSWORD="<password to access the streamlit app or ChatBot>"
   ```

+- Note CB_HOSTNAME may not be the same as CB_FTSHOSTNAME.
+The evar CB_HOSTNAME is typically an IP in your cluster (or the Capella CONNECT hostname) for the Python SDK to connect to couchbases://${CB_HOSTNAME}.
+The evar CB_FTSHOSTNAME is set to a node running the search service (or fts) for a curl like connection to https://${CB_FTSHOSTNAME}:18094 used for index creation.

 - Optional environment variables that you may alter in _setup

   ```